bxparks/AceRoutine/README.md

 sizeof(Channel<int>): 12
 ```

-The `CoroutineScheduler` consumes only 2 bytes of memory no matter how many
+The `CoroutineScheduler` consumes only 2 bytes (8-bit processors) or 4 bytes
-coroutines are created.
-That's because it depends on a singly-linked list whose
+(32-bit processors) of static memory no matter how many coroutines are created.
-pointers live on the `Coroutine` object, not in the `CoroutineScheduler`.
-But
+That's because it depends on a singly-linked list whose pointers live on the
-using the `CoroutineScheduler::loop()` instead of calling
+`Coroutine` object, not in the `CoroutineScheduler`.
+But using the
-`Coroutine::runCoroutine()` directly increases flash memory usage by 70-100
+`CoroutineScheduler::loop()` instead of calling `Coroutine::runCoroutine()`
-bytes.
+directly increases flash memory usage by 70-100 bytes.

 The `Channel` object requires 2 copies of the parameterized `<T>` type so its
 size is equal to `1 + 2 * sizeof(T)`, rounded to the nearest memory alignment